kaanf/wallpaper-automation/README.md

-# wallpaper-automation
+## A python script that automatically change wallpaper using Unsplash API

-A python script that automatically change wallpaper using Unsplash API
+Just use, ###python3 project.py